vedikaa14/ai-video-transcription-analyzer/README.md

 # 🎥 AI Video Transcription & Word Frequency Analyzer

-A Python-based application that extracts audio from video, transcribes speech using AI, and analyzes the frequency of specific words (e.g., "so") through an interactive pipeline.
+A Python-based application that extracts audio from video, transcribes speech into text using AI, and analyzes the frequency of user-defined words through an interactive UI.

 ---

 ## 🚀 Features

 * 🎬 Extract audio from video files
-* 🧠 Convert speech to text using AI
+* 🧠 Convert speech to text using OpenAI Whisper
 * 🔍 Count frequency of user-defined words (case-insensitive)
-* 🧹 Handle punctuation using regex for accurate analysis
+* 🧹 Handle punctuation using regex for accurate counting
-* 💻 Interactive UI using Streamlit
+* 🌐 Interactive UI built with Streamlit

 ---

 ## 🧠 How It Works

-1. **Input Video** (`.mp4`)
+1. Input video (.mp4)
-2. **Audio Extraction** → Converts video to `.wav` using FFmpeg
+2. Audio extraction using FFmpeg → converts to `.wav`
-3. **Transcription** → Converts audio to text using Whisper
+3. Transcription using Whisper → converts audio to text
-4. **Text Processing** → Cleans and splits words using regex
+4. Text processing using regex → cleans and normalizes text
-5. **Word Analysis** → Counts occurrences of target word
+5. Word frequency analysis → counts occurrences of target word

 ---